y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="coldtakesbetareading">[Cold Takes](https://www.cold-takes.com/) Beta-Reading</span>

 <small>20 Jan, 2022-present</small>
 <small>I got accepted to proof-read Holden Karnofsky's articles for his blog, Cold Takes.
 Trying to be as useful as I can be!
+Note that I only update this log when I fully finish proof-reading and when the post has been published.
 Currently an occasional project.</small>

 <hr />